tasket/wyng-util-qubes/README.md

 `backup [vm names] [--includes] [--exclude=vmname] [--dedup] [--autoprune] `

 Backs up Qubes VMs to a Wyng archive.
-A list of invdividual VM names may be specified, or the `--includes` option may be used to include all VMs that are flagged in Qubes for automatic inclusion in backups.
+A list of individual VM names may be specified, or the `--includes` option may be used to include all VMs that are flagged in Qubes for automatic inclusion in backups.
 The `--dedup` option will attempt to detect duplicate data chunks and reduce the amount of data sent to and disk space taken